Chinese cuisine: Dairy products

 Historically, many Chinese chefs tried not to use milk, because of the high rate of lactose intolerance among the Chinese population.
-However, today, dairy products are increasingly used in Chinese cuisine, such as the "double skin milk" dessert in Guangdong Province, the Rubing (milk cake) cheese in Yunnan, and yoghurt in Qinghai and Xinjiang.
+However, today, dairy products are increasingly used in Chinese cuisine, such as the "double skin milk" dessert in Guangdong Province, yoghurt in Qinghai and Xinjiang, and milk candies such as White Rabbit.
 China has a wide variety of dairy desserts that are very popular.

 Cold dishes

 Stewed pig's ear as lou mei is usually served cold.